If you’re looking for an escape game that will accommodate a large group of players, they are few and far between.

 Listed in alphabetical order:

-Avatar Stalker, Legendary Quests – This is an avatar-led livestream in a live action videogame style.
+Avatar Stalker, Project Avatar – This is an avatar-led livestream in a live action videogame style.
 In battle mode, players compete on opposing teams, starting in different areas, and meet in the final room where they try to score the most points.
 Battle mode supports groups as large as 20, but we recommend 10-12.